inradius/yii-skeleton-app/README.md

 mysql> exit
 $ php protected/yiic migrate up
 ```
 When prompted about applying the migrations, type `yes` and hit enter.
 This will create the applications tables needed for the application to function.
-Migrations are not in place though [#1](https://github.com/inradius/yii-skeleton-app/issues/1).

 ## Extensions
 I've included some extensions that I pretty much always use.
 These include: